Te Kete Ipurangi Navigation:

 Funding and operation

-Managing schools have a Memorandum of Understanding with the Ministry of Education and receives resourcing to manage the activity centre.
+Managing schools have a Memorandum of Understanding with the Ministry of Education and receive resourcing to manage the activity centre.

 Board of Trustees (the Board) of the managing schools holds governance responsibility for the activity centre and is responsible for providing educational services.
 The Board has a Memorandum of Understanding with the Ministry that outlines the roles and responsibilities of all parties in operating an activity centre.

-Enrolling schools area part of the cluster of schools that has a student on their roll attending the activity centre.
+Enrolling schools are part of the cluster of schools that have a student on their roll attending the activity centre.

 Monitoring and reporting